FenosoaRandrianjatovo/FenosoaRandrianjatovo/README.md

 - 🔭 I’m currently working on Variational AutoEncoder  at the Institut National de la Recherche Scientifique, INRS Laval - UQAC
 - 🌱 I’m currently Learning the Multivariate Expectiles and Random Projection
-- 💬 Ask me about Mathematics and Intelligence Artificielle
+- 💬 Ask me about Mathematics and Artificial Intelligence
 - ⚡ Fun fact: The moon has moonquakes 🤪